dart-archive/stagehand/CONTRIBUTING.md

 ### Compress templates

-If you make changes to template files, re-generate the templates:
+If you make changes to template files, regenerate the templates:

 ```
 pub run build_runner build --delete-conflicting-outputs